Biosphere 2: Using flow measurement to study the impacts of drought on tropical rainforests

-The experiment to measure the effects of water stress on a rainforest ecosystem took place in a man-made structure called Biosphere 2.
-Biosphere 2 is a multi-million dollar facility that was built in the 1980’s to simulate a fully contained Earth ecosystem.
+The experiment to measure the effects of water stress on a rainforest ecosystem took place in Biosphere 2, a man-made, multi-million dollar facility that was built in the 1980s to simulate a fully contained Earth ecosystem.
 The facility is now used for research, education, and tourism.
 Its tropical rainforest biome boasts more than 90 different species of plants with an enclosed space the size of several tennis courts.

 We were excited to be part of this important and unique experiment.
-Dr. Meredith presented the preliminary findings of this experiment on March 3, 2020, at the PittCon 2020 convention in Chicago.
+Dr. Meredith presented the preliminary findings of this experiment on March 3, 2020 at the PittCon 2020 convention in Chicago.